Spiritual bypassing is a very persistent shadow of spirituality, manifesting in many forms, often without being

 Facing and feeling your pain is not simple.
-You will most likely require the help of a spiritual counselor or therapist – and ideally, they will be trauma-informed, as repressed pain stems from unresolved trauma.
+You’ll most likely require the help of a spiritual counselor or therapist – and ideally, they will be trauma-informed, as repressed pain stems from unresolved trauma.

-This is not a fun prospect for most people, hence why they avoid this work and keep using spiritual bandaids.
+Facing one’s pain is not a fun prospect for most people, hence why they avoid this work and keep using their spiritual bandaids.
 But the fact still remains: the pain needs to be dealt with sooner or later.

-Practices that can help you face and feel your pain might include breathwork, bodywork (like yoga), meditation, mindfulness, keeping a journal, art therapy, expressive dancing, catharsis, inner child work, and the list goes on.
+Practices that can help you face and feel your pain might include breathwork, bodywork (like yoga), spiritual meditation, mindfulness, keeping a journal, art therapy, expressive dancing, catharsis, inner child work, and many other creative or embodied practices.

 Real redemption or enlightenment, as much as it can be achieved in this world, comes through hard work that does not skirt tough personal issues.

 It can be a deeply unsettling, even terrifying experience to tear down the veneer of illusion from our lives and stare into the face of truth.

-But the spiritual path is a process of destruction and purification.
-It requires you to set afire all hidden illusions and falsities so that life becomes clearer, deeper, expansive, liberating, and joyful.
+But the spiritual path is a process of destruction and purification; it requires you to set afire all hidden illusions and falsities so that you can experience the liberating joy of awakening to your True Nature.